0PEIN0/bash-helpers/README.md

 fi;
 ```
 2. Run `source ~/.bashrc` command.
 3. Run `system_init_sudo` command.
 This command will take approximately 2-4 hours, have a snack/coffee in this period.
+Will install all the required packages in sudo mode.
+All the packages that will installed from this command can be found [here](docs/list-of-packages.md).
 4. Restart machine.
 5. Enter sudo user mode again after restart by running `admin` command after opening terminal.
 6. Run `gedit ~/.zshrc` (change the zsh theme to "agnoster", or any of your preferred theme, and add the reference to personal bash file as well located in bash-dump folder).
 Same operation as `gedit ~/.bash_aliases` step.
 Place the following script at the end of `~/.zshrc` file.
 Remember to replace the ***$SYSTEM_USER_NAME*** string here with actual operating system username.